-I love turning this recipe into a large baking sheet full of white chocolate bark — it makes for the perfect gift around the holidays, at baby showers and on Easter.
+I love pouring the melted chocolate in this recipe into a large baking sheet full for white chocolate bark — it makes for the perfect gift around the holidays, at baby showers and on Easter.
 To do this, multiply this sugar free white chocolate recipe by 4, place a piece of parchment paper over a baking sheet, and pour the melted chocolate along with any add ons in.

 Storing Your Low Carb Chocolate Bars

 I store these low carb chocolate bars in the fridge or freezer, as they melt easily in warm temps.
 Confession: I use the freezer to prevent myself from eating the entire sugar free white chocolate bar in one sitting!